Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/values.md

 ## Values [/values/]

-Values (naturally) represent any value in the Lightrail system.
-They are identified by a unique valueId but may also be referenced by a code or associated with a Customer.
+Values (naturally) represent value in the Lightrail system, such as a gift card or promotion.
+They are identified by a unique id but may also be referenced by a code or associated with a Customer.

 ---
 {% include 'endpoints/values-create.md' %}